sivaprakasaman/sivaprakasaman.github.io/publications.md

 #### <u>Medical Education and Innovation</u>

+1. B. Duggan, D. Wilson, C. Earl, M. Libke, **A. Sivaprakasam**, N. Patel, I. Demaree, M. Feucht, “Medical Students as Innovators: ​The Design and Feasibility Assessment of a Novel Prototype Closed-Loop Oxygen Flow Control Device Using Simulation and Physiological Modeling​” presented at IUSM Education Day, Indianapolis, IN, 2024.

-1. Z. Guckien, A. Woloshuk, N. Patel, **A. Sivaprakasam**, A. Warrick, L. Garcia, “Advancing Innovation in Medicine: Expanding the Physician’s Toolbox” presented (virtually) at IUSM Education Day, Indianapolis, IN, 2021.
+2. Z. Guckien, A. Woloshuk, N. Patel, **A. Sivaprakasam**, A. Warrick, L. Garcia, “Advancing Innovation in Medicine: Expanding the Physician’s Toolbox” presented  at IUSM Education Day, Indianapolis, IN, 2021.

-2. A. Woloshuk, **A. Sivaprakasam**, N. Patel, A. Warrick, A. Witten, L. Brennan, Z. Guckien, N. Diggins, L. Garcia, L. Wang, J. Acchiardo, J. Merrell, “A Prototype ECG for Neonatal Resuscitation,” presented (virtually) at the IUSM Student Research Symposium, Indianapolis, IN, 2020:
+3. A. Woloshuk, **A. Sivaprakasam**, N. Patel, A. Warrick, A. Witten, L. Brennan, Z. Guckien, N. Diggins, L. Garcia, L. Wang, J. Acchiardo, J. Merrell, “A Prototype ECG for Neonatal Resuscitation,” presented at the IUSM Student Research Symposium, Indianapolis, IN, 2020: